AriFordsham/GHCWiki/building/getting-the-sources.md

 A source distribution is a file like `ghc-7.8.3-src.tar.xz`, which contains a complete snapshot of the source tree for a particular version of GHC.
 Source distributions for all versions of GHC are available from the [download page](http://www.haskell.org/ghc/download).

-Source distributions are easier to build, because we also include the output from running certain external tools like [ Happy](http://haskell.org/happy), so you don't need to install these tools (see below for more).
+Source distributions are easier to build, because we also include the output from running certain external tools like [ Happy](http://haskell.org/happy), so you don't need to install these tools.

 ## Git clone

-The first thing to do is install [ git](http://git-scm.com/).

-**Note:** The following directions are valid for cloning GHC 7.9 or newer.
-For cloning GHC 7.8 or earlier, see the [legacy](building/getting-the-sources/legacy) instructions.

 On Unix-like systems (Linux, OS X), a complete GHC source tree can be obtained (located in `ghc`) by saying: